 Nourishment - You will receive three meals a day during your Trek.
 Breakfast and Dinner will be prepared and consumed at the campsites.
-Lunch will be prepared at the campsite and consumed at some point during the day along the Trek.
-Meals will typically be backpacking trail food with some perishables on the layover day.
+Lunch will be prepared at the campsite and consumed at some point during the day along the river.
+See the Sample Meal Menu Below:

+This is a sample menu and is subject to change.
 For Special Dietary Needs see section below.

-We will use backpacking style stoves, pots and pans and basic kitchen cooking utensils at the campsites to prepare breakfast and dinner.
-Youth will prepare, cook, serve, and clean up meals under the guidance of the Trek Staff and Adult Leaders.
+We will use large propane camping stoves, pots, pans, griddles and all the basic kitchen cooking utensils at the campsites to prepare breakfast and dinner we also use charcoal for grilling and Dutch Ovens.
+Youth will prepare, cook, serve, and clean up meals under the guidance of the Trek staff and Adult Leaders.

 You will need to provide your own mess kit.
-This should include: Bowl, Knife, Spoon and/or Fork (or spork).
-We will have the pots, pans, "large kitchen" items etc., so no need for you to bring those.
+This should include: Cup, Plate, Bowl, Knife, Spoon, and Fork.
+We will have the pots, pans, "large kitchen" items etc...
+So no need for you to bring those.
 This doesn't need to be complicated or expensive but it does need to last the duration of the Trek.
 Check out this website for some inexpensive ideas. https://scoutmastercg.com/a-really-highly-evolved-mess-kit-2/

-Personal Gear Storage - During your gear Shakedown, everyone will be handed a series of bikepacking bags to store their personal gear in.
-This will include: Sleeping Bag, toiletries, clothing etc. Two of these are dry bags and the others are rain resistant.
-Everything should fit into these bags for the trip.
-Total space in these bags is about 30-40 liters, which is less than most expedition style backpacks and more like a lightweight backpacking style trip.
+Personal Gear Storage - During your gear Shakedown, everyone will be handed a dry bag to store their personal gear in.
+This will include: Sleeping Bag, Pillow (optional), toiletries, clothing etc....
+These are large dry bags everything should fit into one bag per person for the trip.
+These bags are much larger than most expedition style backpacks and provide sufficient packing space for you.
 Take this into account when packing your gear to bring along.
-You should bring along a hydration pack with capacity for at least 3 liters of water.